Krowemoh/ScarletDME/README.md

 ## Installation

-ScarletDME is built with zig and the install script will create the qmsys user and set up the master account.
+ScarletDME is built with zig.
+There is a install script that is included in the utils directory that will install ScarletDME.

 ```
 git clone https://github.com/Krowemoh/ScarletDME.git